This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Dog Eye Structure Explained

-The canine retina contains specialized cells called rods and cones that determine what colors they can perceive and how well they navigate in darkness.
+To understand why dogs see the world the way they do, you need to look at the structure of their eyes.
+The canine retina contains specialized cells that determine what colors your dog can perceive and how well they navigate in different lighting conditions.

 Rods and Cones in Canine Retina